Code-Institute-Submissions/milestone-project-101/README.md

 ## Credits
 ### Content
-The text for section Y was copied from the Wikipedia article Z

-### Media
-The photos used in this site were obtained from ...
+Everything in this project is my own work, all the coding is mine, unless otherwise specicified with a comment

 ### Acknowledgements
-I received inspiration for this project from X
+I wanna thank [Aaron Sinnott](https://github.com/aaronsnig501) for the skype calls and mentoring help during this project.

 ---